Discipline & School Policies

 Most “rules”, whether for an indoor space or an outdoor space, can be centered under one of these three big expectations.
 Examples might include:

-• If we want a student to stop calling out of turn during a lesson, or to stop disrupting a learning experience, we talk to them about our expectation of “Respect” – respecting the teacher’s classroom expectations and respecting their peers’ right to learn in an organized and productive manner.
+- If we want a student to stop calling out of turn during a lesson, or to stop disrupting a learning experience, we talk to them about our expectation of “Respect” – respecting the agreed-upon classroom expectations and respecting their peers’ right to learn in an organized and productive manner.

 During the opening weeks of the school year, all faculty and administration take much time and great care in teaching the various expectations for each location and situation, modeling them for students, and then giving the boys opportunities to practice those desired behaviors and routines while receiving constructive feedback on their progress.
 By devoting larger amounts of time on this “Interactive Modeling” early, we gain much more time later to focus on academic learning and student cognitive growth.